Skip to content

 });

-When the message sent from the RabbitMQ management console or a heterogeneous system, because of the CAP needs to define additional headers, so an exception will occur at this time.
-By providing this parameter to set the custom headersn to make the subscriber works.
+When the message is sent from the RabbitMQ management console or a heterogeneous system, CAP requires additional headers to be defined.
+By providing this parameter, you can set custom headers to ensure the subscriber works correctly.

 You can find the description of Header Information here.